Matt Schultz: Photo ID for voters

 During his tenure as Iowa Secretary of State, Schultz supported legislation to require photo identification for voters.
 He said a voter ID requirement was "common sense" and necessary to prevent voter fraud.

 Iowa Democrats said that he was attempting to disenfranchise voters, and the ACLU of Iowa said that voter fraud is not a problem.
 Iowa Senate Democrats blocked the legislation, and The Gazette, an eastern Iowa newspaper reported, "Schultz has turned a reasonable, principled position into a political sideshow".

 Subsequent career

 On January 9, 2014, Schultz announced he would be a candidate for the U.S. House of Representatives.
-He ran to represent Iowa's 3rd congressional district, after the announcement by Congressman Tom Latham that he would be retiring from Congress in 2014.
-He finished third in the primary; receiving less than one fifth of total votes cast, and endorsed would be candidate David Young at convention.
+He ran to represent Iowa's 3rd congressional district, after the announcement by Congressman Tom Latham that he would be retiring in 2014.
+He finished third in the primary; receiving less than one fifth of total votes cast, and endorsed eventual candidate David Young at the convention.

-He was instead the Republican nominee for Madison County attorney, winning the general election with 61%, defeating incumbent Democrat Julie Bardwell-Forsyth.
+He was instead the Republican nominee for Madison County attorney, winning the general election with 61% and defeating incumbent Democrat Julie Bardwell-Forsyth.
+His tenure ended in 2023.

+He narrowly won the Dallas County Attorney election in 2024 against Democratic candidate Meggan Guns, and assumed office in 2025.

+Penetration Testing Arrest Controversy

+Following a civil rights lawsuit brought by two penetration testers hired by the State of Iowa for false arrest, local news media reports that Schultz has threatened to prosecute any testers involved in future security efforts.